project-receptor/python-receptor/docs/messages.rst

 Headers on Response messages typically contain the following information

+in_response_to
-* in_response_to - The message id of the original request that started the work
+    The message id of the original request that started the work.

+serial
-* serial - A number representing the numerical sequence of responses from a plugin
+    A number representing the numerical sequence of responses from a plugin.

+timestamp
-* timestamp - utc timestamp representing when the reply was sent
+    utc timestamp representing when the reply was sent.

+code
-* code - If this value is 1, then a Receptor error occurred and the payload contains the details A value of 0 represents a normal response that did not record a Receptor error
+    If this value is 1, then a Receptor error occurred and the payload contains the details.
+A value of 0 represents a normal response that did not record a Receptor error.

+eof
-* eof - If true, this response represents the last message sent, it is emitted once the plugin returns
+    If true, this response represents the last message sent, it is emitted once the plugin returns

 Note that some messages will not have a payload and are represented only as headers.
 An EOF message response from a plugin is one such message, other messages used internally by Receptor